 To the racist people, it feels like preference.
 They don’t see themselves as being terrible people.
 So it's quite possible to be a colorist and perceive it as just a preference.

 It shouldn't be flattering to you for someone to fetishize your skin tone.

-NSNC: Even though dating, love, marriage, and the patriarchy is a huge part of it I wanted to ask you about just in terms of, like, women relating to one another, do you find or do you hear that people are less likely to to take the word of someone who is darker complected speaking about colorism versus someone who is lighter complected.
+NSNC: Do you find or do you hear that people are less likely to to take the word of someone who is darker complected speaking about colorism versus someone who is lighter complected?

 A lot of people of all races, white people, other Black people seem to be very empathetic with that story line.
 Whereas dark skinned women talking about their experience of colorism, we're often perceived as having ulterior motives.
-As possibly just being bitter or lashing out or trying to retaliate. something like that against light skinned women.
+As possibly just being bitter or lashing out or trying to retaliate against light skinned women.

 I have a lighter skinned sister who also does a lot of work on colorism and we presented at a few conferences together.
 And I kind of got that vibe in the room.
 Like a lot of questions directed to her or people misattributing something I said to her.
 So it’s a level of bias.